alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Building _Nvidia_GPU_driver_container_image.md

 ````
 sudo zypper remove "*nvidia*"
 ````
-If building directly in the registry, the following command can be used.
+If pushing directly to the private or public registry, the following commands can be used.

-For the ghcr.io example
+In the below example the <ins>ghcr.io</ins> is used as a public container registry.
 ````

 podman build -t ghcr.io/alex-isv/nvidia-gpu-driver-sle15sp5-550.54.15:latest \
 --build-arg DRIVER_VERSION="550.54.15" \
 --build-arg CUDA_VERSION="12.4.1" \